What are Anti-Dumping Duties & How Do They Relate to Mattresses?

 With so many brands striving to sell their beds at the most competitive price, it can create uncertainty regarding the quality of the mattress you’re buying.
 That’s why doing your research, reading about the company, and asking questions is so critical during the mattress buying process.
 Sure, the majority of the bed-in-a-box brands are honest, sell top-rated products, and find ways to cut costs responsibly, but there are still brands out there that choose to sacrifice quality for lower prices.

 Unfortunately, not only are Chinese-made foams and mattresses known for being low-quality, they’ve established a reputation for sometimes posing health concerns due to the materials used to manufacture the beds.
 Meaning, mattresses dumped from Chinese manufacturers are usually not worth the investment in the first place; instead, you’re better off looking for an American-made bed.
-In the next section, we’ll discuss the risks that come with buying poorly manufactured beds and what to look for to ensure the bed you’re buying is worth the money.
+In the next section, we’ll discuss the risks that come with buying poorly manufactured beds and what to look for to ensure the mattress you take home is worth the money.

 In addition to wasting your money, there are serious risks that come with buying and sleeping on a low-quality mattress.
 For starters, a subpar bed is likely unable to offer you the most comfortable night’s sleep.
 Second-rate foams and flimsy innersprings result in a lumpy feel and inadequate support, which over time, can lead to aches, pains, and disturbed sleep.
 The whole point of buying a new bed is to improve your night’s sleep, not the other way around.